-(a) Investigation.
-The department may investigate any person with a license issued pursuant to this act for potential violation of the technical standards, State or federal law.

-(b) Failure to comply with the act, regulations, internal controls, or technical standards established pursuant to section 12-XXX-3(n) of the Regulations of Connecticut State Agencies shall constitute a violation of law and the commissioner shall have authority to fine, suspend, revoke, deny, or place conditions upon a person pursuant to section 13 of the act.

-(c) Inspection of records.
+- (a) Investigation.
+The department may investigate any person with a license issued pursuant to this act for potential violation of the technical standards, State or federal law. - (b) Failure to comply with the act, sections 12-XXX-1 to 12-XXX-33, inclusive of the Regulations of Connecticut State Agencies, internal controls, or technical standards established pursuant to section 12-XXX-3(n) of the Regulations of Connecticut State Agencies shall constitute a violation of law and the commissioner shall have authority to issue fines, or suspend, revoke, deny, or place conditions upon a license pursuant to section 13 of the act. - (c) Inspection of records.
 Every person required by sections 12-XXX-1 to 12-XXX-33, inclusive, of the Regulations of Connecticut State Agencies, to prepare, obtain or keep records, logs, reports or other documents, and every person in charge of or having custody of such documents, shall maintain such documents in an auditable format.
 Upon request, such person shall make such documents available for review and copying by the department.
 When possible, such documents shall be submitted to the department in electronic form.
-The commissioner may request any information the commissioner deems necessary for the proper administration of the act and the regulations promulgated thereunder.
-Inspection may include the review and reproduction of any record.

-(d) Application Denial.
+The commissioner may request any information the commissioner deems necessary for the proper administration of the act and sections 12-XXX-1 to 12-XXX-33, inclusive, of the Regulations of Connecticut State Agencies.
+Inspection may include the review and reproduction of any record. - (d) Application Denial.
 The department may deny any application for a license or renewal application for cause, including, but limited to, conduct of a character inimical to the integrity of gaming, the provision of false or misleading information, or due to an incomplete application.
 Upon refusal to issue or renew a license, the commissioner shall notify the applicant of the denial and of the applicant's right to request a hearing within ten days from the date of receipt of the notice of denial.
-If the applicant requests a hearing within such ten days, the commissioner shall give notice of the grounds for the commissioner's refusal and shall conduct a hearing concerning such refusal in accordance with the provisions of Chapter 54 of the Connecticut General Statutes concerning contested cases.
+If the applicant requests a hearing within such ten days, the commissioner shall give notice of the grounds for the commissioner's refusal and shall conduct a hearing concerning such refusal in accordance with the provisions of Chapter 54 of the

+Connecticut General Statutes concerning contested cases.
 If the commissioner's denial of a license is sustained after such hearing, an applicant may make new application not less than one year after the date on which such denial was sustained.